kalliope-project/kalliope_starter_it/README.md

 [Kalliope Core](https://github.com/kalliope-project/kalliope)
 installed before cloning this starter kit.

+This starter kit has been tested with Kalliope v0.5.0.

 # Kalliope starter config it

 This is an out of the box working configuration for an